goonstation/goonstation/code/modules/goonhub/api/apiGuide.md

 ### Request bodies and apiBody
 A `/datum/apiBody` is a type of request which gets sent through a route and provides information.
 The Goonhub api, while it lists what's needed in the body of the request for each route, doesn't actually give fixed names for each body.
 You can check what's required in the body under "request" -> "Body".

+This body will need to then be "built" by calling `buildBody()` on the routes that use them, as shown in the example in the above `/datum/apiRoute` section.
+This way, autocomplete works better.
+It's a bit silly but will help overall.

 The default format for making them is as follows:
 ```dm